gdgpescara/hedwig/CONTRIBUTING.md

 We ask you to mind just a few guidelines:

 * respect the project's requirements
 * have a corresponding Github issue.
 The key of the issue should be used as the name of the branch, in the commit message and in the name of the PR
+* stick on Astro components or start discussing a proposed framework or library in the issue.
+	We are open to using different libraries and we choosed Astro for its approach that allows us to use different libraries, but still, we need to review the code and to maintain it.
+We will have to be sure we can do it and we can only accept contributions that we also can work on
 * have a set of appropriate tests.
 For bug reports, the tests reproduce the initial reported bug and illustrate that the solution actually fixes the bug.
 For features/enhancements, the tests illustrate the feature working as intended.
 In both cases the tests are incorporated into